 Multiplex point-of-care (POC) dual syphilis and HIV point-of-care tests

 These medical devices can test for HIV and syphilis at the same time.
-The tests are used by taking a simple finger prick of blood which can determine results in under 5 minutes and treatment can be provided immediately.
+The tests are used by taking a simple finger prick of blood which can determine results in 1 minute and treatment can be provided immediately.

-Consult our blog post for more information on a current study by Dr. Ameeta Singh to screen at-risk Albertans for HIV and syphilis using dual syphilis and HIV point-of-care tests.
-The study is using two devices from Canadian companies, biolytical and MedMira.
-If these multiplex tests perform well, they will then need to be approved by Health Canada before widespread distribution and use.
+A study conducted by Dr. Ameeta Singh from 2020 – 2022 to screen at-risk Albertans for HIV and syphilis using dual syphilis and HIV point-of-care tests were recently released and more information can be found here.
+The study used two devices from Canadian companies, biolytical and MedMira.

 Hepatitis C testing